Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 A Guide To Creative Radio Programming

 How to build a solid and creative team that brings fun and excitement on the air, is one of the topics in No Static by Quincy McCoy.
 He offers leadership development exercises to help you motivate your staff to work productive and as a team.
 Radio programming aspects are discussed as well, such as: highlight your brand, create stronger programming, and have personable deejays – to achieve better ratings and more revenue.
-Read this book
+Read this radio book

 Private Parts